swcarpentry/board/executive-director.md

 * Responsible for communicating effectively with the Steering Committee and providing, in a timely and accurate manner, all information necessary for the Steering Committee to function properly and to make informed decisions.
+This information includes reports of any executive actions.

 * Follow and uphold all Software Carpentry bylaws